Market-led Proposals Process

 • criteria your proposal will be assessed against

-• procurement characteristics and how an appropriate procurement method is determined.
+• how an appropriate procurement method is determined.

 Compulsory pre-submission meeting

-Before lodging a proposal, proponents must attend a meeting with the MLP Secretariat.
-It will include members from the MLP Secretariat, and potentially relevant government agencies and government trading enterprises.
+Before lodging an unsolicited proposal, proponents must attend a meeting with the MLP Secretariat.

-Prior to the meeting, proponents should complete the Pre-Submission Meeting Request Form.
-This will provide the MLP Secretariat with a high-level overview of your proposal.
+To request a meeting, proponents should complete the Pre-Submission Meeting Request Form.
+This form will provide the MLP Secretariat with a high-level overview of your proposal in preparation for the meeting.

 • outline your proposed concept and discuss the MLP process